 03 of 05

 In general, your bird's droppings should produce little to no odor.
 Poop that seems overly smelly can be indicative of infection, intestinal problems, or other types of illness.
-This is not to say that you should actually get down and sniff your bird's droppings; that can actually be harmful to your own health.
+This is not to say that you should get down and sniff your bird's droppings; that can be harmful to your health.
 Rather, pay attention when you bird uses the bathroom, and see if there seems to be any noticeable scent wafting around the cage.
 If your nose detects something that's just not "right" about the odor, it's probably a good idea to contact your bird's vet for an evaluation.

 04 of 05

 Presence of Liquids

 Instead, urine and feces are expelled at the same time.
-The urine in bird droppings normally presents itself as a white colored, pasty liquid, and usually comprises around 30 percent to 50 percent of the volume of the droppings.
+The urine in bird droppings normally presents itself as a white-colored, pasty liquid and usually comprises around 30 to 50 percent of the volume of the droppings.
 While this can vary slightly without being cause for alarm, you should definitely report to your avian veterinarian if you fear that there is too much or too little liquid in your bird's waste.Continue to 5 of 5 below.

 05 of 05

 As one might expect, the volume of a bird's droppings will be relative to the size of the bird producing them.
 In other words, small birds will produce smaller droppings, and larger birds will produce larger ones.
-Depending on diet, slight variations in what is a normal amount of droppings for any given bird are to be expected, but any drastic change in the size or frequency of your bird's poop should be noted and reported to your veterinarian.
+Depending on the diet, slight variations in what is a normal amount of droppings for any given bird are to be expected, but any drastic change in the size or frequency of your bird's poop should be noted and reported to your veterinarian.
 Again, paying attention to your bird's droppings when cleaning out its cage will give you the best idea of what fits inside the normal range for your particular bird.